AllanBlanchard/tutoriel_wp/english/acsl-properties/logic-functions.md

 ```

 Without checking overflows, this function is easy and fast to prove.
 If we add
+runtime error checking, RTE does not add any assertion to check the absence of
-runtime error checking, the overflow on unsigned integers is not added, since it
-is specified by the C norm (and is then a defined behavior).
-If we want to add
+overflow on unsigned integers, since it is specified by the C norm (and is then
-an assertion at this point, we can ask WP to generate its own bound checking by
+a defined behavior).
+If we want to add an assertion at this point, we can ask
-right-clicking on the function and then asking "insert WP-safety guards".
-And in
+WP to generate its own bound checking by right-clicking on the function and then
-this cas, an overflow is not proved to be absent.
+asking "insert WP-safety guards".
+And in this case, an overflow is not proved to
+be absent.

 On `unsigned`, the maximum value for which we can compute factorial is 12.
 If
 we go further, it overflows.
 We can then add this preconditon: